miguelvillaresb/spring-authorization-server-oauth2/README.md

      - OAuth2.1 and OpenID implementation using Spring Authorization Server.
 This implementation includes
         - Support to delegate authentication to a third party system.
         - Introspect endpoint customization to include new claims.
-     - OpenAPI schema and skeleton controller for custom token validation.
+     - OpenAPI schema and skeleton controller with custom token validation endpoint.
 3. Postman collection ready to use with 2 requests:
      - Request `OAuth2 Flow test` to validate OAuth2.1 authentication flow.
-     - Request to validate OAuth2.1 `introspect` endpoint customization.
+     - Request to validate `introspect` endpoint customization.

 ## Steps to deploy
 1. Clone this repository.
 2. Run `mvn spring-boot:run`
 3. The server will start in Spring Security debug mode so we will be able to track the flow of requests.
 Edit `application.yml` file to disable debug mode on Spring Security.
-4. OpenAPI swagger will be available in http://localhost:9000/swagger-ui/index.html
+4. OpenAPI SwaggerUI available in http://localhost:9000/swagger-ui/index.html

 ## Testing OAuth2.1 flow
 1. Import postman collection file included inside `postman` folder.